 Now we get to the core of the simulation.
 We loop through the unhappy agents and move them:

-In order to move an agent, we copy the value from
+In order to move an agent, we copy its value (1 or 2) from

 Finally, we replace the entry in